 Real Estate Litigation team and Counsel lead City Surveyors to victory in two day trial

-Another successful result for Real Estate Litigation, Mike Lewis and George Faulkner had victory in a two-day trial for a leading firm of City Surveyors against Spink (the international auction house) at Central London County Court.
+Another successful result for Real Estate Litigation, Mike Lewis had victory in a two-day trial for a leading firm of City Surveyors against Spink (the international auction house) at Central London County Court.
 It was a most interesting case as to when an agent was the “effective cause” of a negotiated rent for a lease renewal.

 Full copy of Judgment delivered can be viewed here.